Ceiling Zero: Production

-Jack L. Warner and Hal Wallis produced this film through Warner Bros., First National and Cosmopolitan Productions.
+Jack L. Warner and Hal Wallis produced this film through Warner Bros.
+Pictures, First National and Cosmopolitan Productions.
 Navy aviator turned screenwriter Frank 'Spig' Wead provided the script, based on the original three-act play he wrote for Broadway, which ran for a few months in 1935 at the Music Box Theatre; two decades later, Wead was portrayed by John Wayne in John Ford's screen biography of Wead, The Wings of Eagles (1957).

 Cagney and O'Brien appeared together in Devil Dogs of the Air, another aviation-themed film, also in 1935.
 The budget was limited, as Ceiling Zero was shot entirely either in the studio or on the backlot.

 Reception

 Describing it as "tersely written, handsomely produced and played to perfection", Frank Nugent in The New York Times declared it " ... a constantly absorbing chronicle of life in and around a commercial airport."
 He also called the film "one of the best to come from the Warner studios."

+Variety wrote that the film provided "all the punch of the original stage play, plus the extra advantages the screen can contribute to this type of material, is intact in Ceiling Zero.
+It has a fine cast that's double-barrelled in performance and on the draw, and an entertainment wallop of extraordinary power."
+Variety commented positively on the performances given by James Cagney, Pat O’Brien, Isabel Jewell, Martha Tibbetts, Gary Owen and Stuart Erwin, writing that the latter "turns in a trouping job that always equals Cagney and O’Brien, and now and then even transcends theirs."

-Film critic Leonard Maltin in a later review, gave it 3 out of 4 stars calling it "one of the best Cagney-O'Brien vehicles."
+More recently, film critic Leonard Maltin gave it 3 out of 4 stars calling it "one of the best Cagney-O'Brien vehicles."

 In 2025, The Hollywood Reporter listed Ceiling Zero as having the best stunts of 1936.